Line 9 (Beijing Subway): History

-After then replacement Baishiqiao-Wenyang Road Project with Line 16, another proposal was made to extend Line 9 north at around 2011.
-This time Line 9 would be extended north forming a north south corridor just west of Line 13 with an interchange with the proposed Line 15 western extension at Xueyuan Road Station.
+After replacement of the Baishiqiao-Wenyang Road Project with Line 16, another proposal was made around 2011 to extend Line 9 north.
+This time Line 9 would be extended north forming a north–south corridor just west of Line 13 with an interchange with the proposed Line 15 western extension at Xueyuan Road Station.
 The extension would terminate at Xi'erqi station and help relieve the congestion on the western arc of Line 13 and more directly serve Tsinghua University.

 On December 30, 2012, the original northern section from the Beijing West railway station to the entered into operation.
 This finally connected Line 9 and the Fangshan Line to the rest of the subway network and made all major Beijing train stations accessible by subway.
 The underground connections for the transfer between Line 9 and Line 1 were not completed at the opening of the Line 9 extension.
 Between December 2012 and December 2013, Line 9 skipped Military Museum station.
 Line 9's passenger traffic began to grow rapidly after the northern section went into operation.
-As of January 2013, the average daily passenger traffic was already three times higher than in December 2012, at 220,000 rides.
+In January 2013, the average daily passenger traffic was already three times higher than in December 2012, at 220,000 rides.
 The Line 1 to Line 9 transfer was completed at the Military Museum Station on December 21, 2013.

-In 2013, the northern extension proposal was modified again, while still a line connecting National Library to Xi'erqi the line was now shifted to swing east of Line 13.
-Later, it was decided that this northern extension project is to be divided into two lines at Mingguangqiao West Station.
+In 2013, the northern extension proposal was modified again.
+While still a line connecting National Library to Xi'erqi, the line was now shifted to swing east of Line 13.
+Later, it was decided that this northern extension project will be divided into two lines at Mingguangqiao West Station.
 The Southern portion of Mingguangqiao West Station to the National Library Station will still be the north extension line of Line 9.
-However, the section between Mingguangqiao West Station north to Xi'erqi Station is now replaced by the southern extension of the Changping line.
-However, in reality during construction, only the south extension project of the Changping Line from Xi'erqi to Jimenqiao Stations actually started construction, the last remaining section of the Changping Line’s south extension to Mingguangqiao West Station and the entire northern extension section of Line 9 (Mingguangqiao West to National Library Station) was put on hold.
-Also, during that time it was proposed that Line 9 be extended south beyond Guogongzhuang along the west side of Daxing New Town to the Biomedical Base station in the long term, with a total length of 18 km and 8 stations.
+However, the section between Mingguangqiao West Station north to Xi'erqi Station will be replaced by the southern extension of the Changping line.
+However, only the south extension project of the Changping Line from Xi'erqi to Jimenqiao Stations actually started construction, with the last remaining section of the Changping Line's south extension to Mingguangqiao West Station and the entire northern extension section of Line 9 (Mingguangqiao West to National Library Station) put on hold.
+Also, during that time it was proposed that Line 9 be extended south beyond Guogongzhuang along the west side of Daxing New Town to the Biomedical Base station, with a total length of 18 km and 8 stations.